learn-to-race/challenge/challenge.md

 * *Success Rate:* Each race track will be partitioned into a fixed number of segments and the success rate is calculated as the number of successfully completed segments over the total number of segments.
 If the agent fails at a certain segment, it will respawn stationarily at the beginning of the next segment.
 If the agent successfully completes a segment, it will continue on to the next segment carrying over the current speed.
 * *Average Speed:* Average speed is defined as the total distance traveled over time, which is used as a proxy for performance.
 * *Number of Safety Infractions:* The number of safety infractions is accumulated during the 1-hour 'practice' period in Stage 2 of the competition.
 The agent is considered to have incurred a safety infraction if 2 wheels of the vehicle leave the drivable area, the vehicle collides with an object, or does not make sufficient progress (e.g. get stuck).
 In Learn-to-Race, the episode terminates upon a safety infraction.

+#### Rules

+Participants will be:

+* limited to **1** submission every 24 hours
+* restricted from accessing model weights or custom logs during evaluation
+* required to submit source code, for top performers

 ## Environment
 #### Action Space